Logan-Fouts/CCal_V2/README.md

 ---

+## Hardware Files

+- **3D Print Files:** Available on Thingiverse at [https://www.thingiverse.com/thing:7136260](https://www.thingiverse.com/thing:7136260)
+- **KiCad PCB Design Files:** Located in the `KiCad` folder in this repository.
+- **PCBWay Order Zip:** The `PCBWay file.zip` in this repo can be uploaded directly to PCBWay—just drag and drop it on their site to order your board.

+---

+## Hardware Used

+- **LEDs:** 28x SMD5050 RGB addressable LEDs (SK6812 or similar)
+- **Microcontroller:** 1x Raspberry Pi Zero W (Pi Zero 2 W may work, but not tested)
+- **Power Adapter:** 5V PD Decoy USB TYPE-C QC PD 2.0 3.0 3.1 Voltage Triggers Adapter (Fast Charge Power Supply, PD to DC Charging)

+You can substitute

+---

 ## Web Interface

 You can manage most settings and add-ons through a simple web page hosted on the Pi.